preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 .. image:: manage-request-site-information.png

-+ **Title**: If the title of the site does not follow name conventions in your organization, the title can be edited here.
++ **Title**: Te title can be edited here.
+It could for example be needed i the title of the site does not follow name conventions in your organization, .
 + **Description**: The description can be edited here, if needed.
 + **Url**: The last part of the Url can be edited if needed.
 + **Language**: If the requester has selected the wrong language, change it here.